tperkis/third_eye/README.md

 First we’ll build the devices, a relatively simple process in which you’ll learn to solder and do simple electronic assembly.
 Then we’ll play with these gizmos in group improvisations and games.
 Participants should bring a headband, hat, or cap so they can wear their 3rd_eye comfortably.

-Tim (http://perkis.com) is an electronic musician who has worked for over 25 years with computer networks and improvisation; he is also a filmmaker (Noisy People, 2006)
+Tim Perkis (http://perkis.com) is an electronic musician who has worked for over 25 years with computer networks and improvisation; he is also a filmmaker (Noisy People, 2006)

-Sara is into exploring sound and human dynamics with non-expert groups of people.
+Sarah Roberts is into exploring sound and human dynamics with non-expert groups of people.
 Her best known tool is the “earbies”, a set of 50 handheld loop recorders.
 She teaches in Experimental Sound Practices at Cal Arts.